 This round is exactly what it sounds like.
-Each line is assessed for its necessity, intent, clarity, etc. In this round, the editor will change or suggest changes to improve flow from one sentence to the next and one paragraph to the next.
+Each line is assessed for its necessity, intent, clarity, etc. In this round, the editor will change or suggest changes to improve flow from one sentence and paragraph to the next.
 They will offer better word choices, more varied sentence structure, and eliminate unnecessary dialogue tags, and much more.

 What to expect from a line edit

-In all honesty, you will probably get back a bloody document.
+In all honesty, you will probably get back a manuscript that looks like it has been hacked.
 But don’t lose hope.
-Line editors are using a microscope to find ways to improve your manuscript.
-From the color shock alone, it may feel like your writing must be atrocious, but chances are, the better you are, the closer they are looking and aiming to lift your writing to the next level.
+Line editors are using a microscope to find ways to improve your novel.
+From the color shock alone, it may feel like your writing must be atrocious, but chances are, the better you are, the closer they are looking.
+Their goal is to lift your writing to the next level.

 Copyediting is the type of editing most people are familiar with, correcting grammar, spelling, capitalization, and punctuation.
-But it also includes some sentence restructuring and selective word choices, making sure things are clear and concise.
+But it also includes some sentence restructuring and selective word choices to ensure clarity and conciseness.

 Consider this the tightening up phase.